Comic depiction of gas surge

 Where:

-The pressure in the hose is 50 psi (using the example above) and the pressure at the outlet is 4 psi so:
+The pressure in the hose is 50 psi (using the example above) and the pressure at the outlet is 4 psi so (using absolute pressure):

 If the calibration pressure of the flowmeter could be halved, expansion of the gas would be halved and so would the gas surge.